A strong team needs diversity ... People who bring different:

 We all create stories about why people do the things they do.
 Sometimes the stories can be accurate, but more often than not they are filled with inaccuracies, judgments, labels and more often than not self-serving distortions of the facts - that justify and excuse an individual's own poor behavior.
 (Read more about stories people create in their mind)

 As the mediator in this situation it is your role to help the two parties sift fact from fiction ... truth from opinion ... assumptions from reality.
+Use the FAIR grid to help you identify when you are making assumptions.

 As each side lays out their perspective of the situation - be mindful to watch out for whenever someone is stating an opinion not based in fact.
 Look out for them labeling, making an assumption, or judging another person's behavior.
 When labeling, assumptions and judgments are happening there is little chance of a satisfactory resolution coming about.